agrc/roadkill-mobile/README.md

 After testing in dev client...

 1. From `src/front`: `./scripts/deployNewAppBuild.sh`
 1. Generate new screenshots if applicable.
-Note: Google Play has a limit of 8.
+   - Apple:
+      - 5.5" - iPhone 8 Plus
+      - 6.5" - iPhone 13 Pro Max
+      - 12.9" - iPad Pro (2nd Gen)
+      - 12.9" - iPad Pro (6th Gen)
+   - Android:
+      - Use any simulator
 1. Create new version in iTunes connect and update all relevant information.
 1. Submit the apps for review in both app stores.